guyarad/pylint-macos-issue/README.md

 ### What `verify-resolutions` does?
 1. Double-check `pylint` is still failing on the docker local folder.
 2. Issue resolution 1: shows that adding an empty `__init__.py` in the code root will make `pylint` succeeds on the local folder as well.
-5. Issue resolution 2: "fix" the cirular dependency to statisfy `pylint` on the local folder as well.
+3. Issue resolution 2: "fix" the circular dependency to statisfy `pylint` on the local folder as well.